abinit/abinit/doc/tutorial/base1.md

     to get:

-        Events found in /Users/gmatteo/git_repos/abinit_quick_prs/tests/tutorial/Input/Work/log
+        Events found in /Users/gonze/_Research/ABINIT_git/beauty/tests/tutorial/Input/Work/log

-        [1] <AbinitWarning at m_nctk.F90:570>
+        [1] <AbinitComment at m_dtfil.F90:1470>
-            netcdf lib does not support MPI-IO and: NetCDF: Parallel operation on file opened for non-parallel access
+            Output file: tbase1_1.out already exists.

+        [2] <AbinitComment at m_dtfil.F90:1494>
+            Renaming old: tbase1_1.out to: tbase1_1.out0001

-        [2] <AbinitWarning at m_nctk.F90:590>
+        [3] <AbinitWarning at m_ingeo.F90:887>
-            The netcdf library does not support parallel IO, see message above Abinit won't be able to produce files in parallel e.g. when paral_kgb==1 is used.
-            Action: install a netcdf4+HDF5 library with MPI-IO support.
+            The tolerance on symmetries =   1.000E-05 is bigger than 1.0e-8.
+            In order to avoid spurious effects, the atomic coordinates have been symmetrized before storing them in the dataset internal variable.
+            So, do not be surprised by the fact that your input variables (xcart, xred, ...) do not correspond to the ones echoed by ABINIT, the latter being used to do the calculations.
+            In order to avoid this symmetrization (e.g. for specific debugging/development), decrease tolsym to 1.0e-8 or lower.

-        [3] <AbinitComment at m_symfind.F90:816>
+        [4] <AbinitComment at m_symfind.F90:999>
             The Bravais lattice determined only from the primitive vectors, bravais(1)=  7, is more symmetric
             than the real one, iholohedry=  4, obtained by taking into account the atomic positions.
 Start deforming the primitive vector set.

-        [4] <AbinitComment at m_memeval.F90:2451>
+        [5] <AbinitComment at m_memeval.F90:2397>
             Despite there is only a local part to pseudopotential(s), lmnmax and lnmax are set to 1.

-        [5] <AbinitComment at m_xgScalapack.F90:244>
+        [6] <AbinitComment at m_xgScalapack.F90:236>
             xgScalapack in auto mode

-        [6] <AbinitComment at m_memeval.F90:2451>
+        [7] <AbinitComment at m_memeval.F90:2397>
             Despite there is only a local part to pseudopotential(s), lmnmax and lnmax are set to 1.

-        [7] <AbinitWarning at m_drivexc.F90:1077>
+        [8] <AbinitWarning at m_drivexc.F90:711>
             Density went too small (lower than xc_denpos) at 38 points and was set to xc_denpos =   1.00E-14.
 Lowest was  -0.13E-13.
-            Likely due to too low boxcut or too low ecut for pseudopotential core charge.
+            This might be due to (1) too low boxcut or (2) too low ecut for pseudopotential core charge, or (3) too low ecut for estimated initial density.
+            Possible workarounds : increase ecut, or define the input variable densty, with a value larger than the guess for the decay length, or initialize your, density with a preliminary LDA or GGA-PBE if you are using a more exotic xc functional.

-        num_errors: 0, num_warnings: 3, num_comments: 4, completed: True
+        num_errors: 0, num_warnings: 2, num_comments: 6, completed: True

 Now open the *tbase1_1.out* file.
+Alternatively, you might have a look at the reference file we provide below.

 {% dialog tests/tutorial/Refs/tbase1_1.out %}